Definition of

 An example

-Let's suppose that a group of students is not satisfied with the current conditions for studying at a university .
-As a first step, they submit a petition to the authorities to ask for certain changes.
-In the absence of a response, the students decide to hold a protest at the university gate, with banners and flags.
+Suppose that a group of students does not agree with the current conditions for studying at a university .
+As a first measure, they submit a petition to the authorities to request certain changes.
+Given the lack of response, the students decide to hold a protest at the university gate, with banners and flags.

-Without reaching an agreement with the authorities, the radicalization of the movement does not stop.
-Instead, they decide to block the street, take over the university and prevent classes from being held until their demands are met.
+Without reaching an agreement with the authorities, the radicalization of the movement does not stop, but they decide to block the street, take over the university and prevent classes from being held until their demands are addressed.

-One of the risks of radicalizing a group of people is that the opposite group responds with the same strategy; in other words, when there is a radical position on both sides, the chances of finding a solution are considerably reduced.
-Unfortunately, in matters of social interest, which involve the masses, it is very difficult to avoid this phenomenon, since ideals quickly take a backseat to give way to political and economic interests .
+One of the risks of the radicalization of a group of people is that the opposite group responds with the same strategy; In other words, when there is a radical position on both sides, the chances of finding a solution considerably decrease.
+Unfortunately, in matters of social interest, which involve the masses, it is very difficult to avoid this phenomenon, since ideals quickly take a back seat, giving way to political and economic interests .

-Unlike a dispute between two people, when large parts of society confront each other, they do not normally meet in an open space and discuss patiently and with a desire to reach an agreement.
-Instead, third parties intervene to control them in order to satisfy their own desire for power .
-To do this, they offer them the means and channels for debate, even though they are not really concerned about the issues raised, but rather seek to manipulate them through these favors.
+Contrary to what happens in a dispute between two people, when large portions of society confront each other, it is not normal for them to meet in an open space and talk with patience and desire to reach an agreement, but rather for third parties intervene who wish to control them to satisfy their own desires for power .
+To do this, they offer them the means and channels for debate, although in reality they are not concerned about the problems raised, but instead seek to manipulate them through these favors.

 The advance of hate

-Radicalization is related to many other negative phenomena, such as hatred and discrimination, in that it arises from a lack of understanding and grows out of control, like a monster that acquires colossal size and destroys everything in its path without knowing why, without knowing its origin and its destination .
-Given the intervention of the aforementioned external factors, an extreme position can be maintained despite having lost its meaning, but it is not easy to dissolve it, since intertwined interests do not allow it.
+Radicalization is related to many other negative phenomena, such as hatred and discrimination, in that it arises from a lack of understanding and grows excessively, like a monster that acquires colossal size and destroys everything in its path without knowing why, not knowing its origin and destination .
+Given the intervention of the aforementioned external factors, an extreme position can be sustained despite having lost its meaning, but it is not easy to dissolve it, since the intertwined interests do not allow it.

-If we look at recent human history, what better example of radicalisation can we find than Nazism, as difficult as it may seem to use this term in the same sentence as “best”.
-Precisely, this disastrous period, which gave rise to the greatest crime committed by humanity, represents a real challenge for anyone trying to understand the behaviour of our species and forces us to contemplate a twisted and distorted view of human rights and the foundations of democracy.
+If we look at the recent history of human beings, what better example of radicalization can we find than Nazism, as difficult as it may seem to use this term in the same sentence as "better."
+Precisely, this disastrous stage, which gave rise to humanity's greatest crime, represents a real challenge for anyone who tries to understand the behavior of our species and forces us to contemplate a twisted and distorted view of human rights and the bases of democracy.